Shaaarly/Shaaarly/README.md

 🔭 Working as freelancer creating webs for small busisness 🌱 Learning about js, php, sass, gulp, node,js and more 🌟 Main languages: HTML, CSS, JAVA, MySQL
-🚩 Interested in Full Stack Developer or Pentester/Ethical Hacker inf a future
+🚩 Interested in Full Stack Developer or Pentester/Ethical Hacker in a future
 <!-- 🤔 I’m currently open for: <b>An Intern</b> or a new <b>job opportunity</b>, this is <a href="https://drive.google.com/file/d/1OL-pYjC8jb3u3bbqLswQooZkah4ExeZf/view?usp=sharing" **target="_blank">MY RESUME.</a> -->
 </pre>
 <hr>